 Q: How can I secure my CloudTrail log files?

 By default, CloudTrail log files are encrypted using S3 Server Side Encryption (SSE) and placed into your S3 bucket.
 You can control access to log files by applying IAM or S3 bucket policies.
 You can add an additional layer of security by enabling S3 Multi Factor Authentication (MFA) Delete on your S3 bucket.
 For more details on creating and updating a trail, see the CloudTrail documentation.

-An event contains information about the associated API call: the identity of the caller, the time of the call, the source IP address, the request parameters, and the response elements returned by the AWS service.
+An event contains information about the associated activity: who made the request, the services used, the actions performed, and parameters for the action, and the response elements returned by the AWS service.
 For more details, see the CloudTrail Event Reference section of the user guide.